pijiongmares/logseq/pages/Wonders Corp.md

 		- \<space\>
 		- \<changes made\>
 	- # Merge Options
 		- Squash and merge: will squash your multiple commits before merging your change to master
 		- Rebase and merge: rebase first your branch with master branch
 		- Create a merge commit: create new commit with merging your change to master
-	- ## when squashing commits
+	- ## When Squashing Commits
-	- remove "SKT-6497 - SKT-6761 - Change English and Chinese Texts in Chinese Modal" in each commits
+		- Remove "SKT-6497 - SKT-6761 - Change English and Chinese Texts in Chinese Modal" in each commits
-	- retain changes
+		- Retain changes
 -